 Jie Hu

-My research interests lie in the field of computer security, where I specialize in developing advanced program analysis techniques (including concolic execution, program fuzz testing, and hybrid fuzzing) for uncovering vulnerabilities within systems and software.
+My research focuses on making software more secure through automated program analysis, spanning greybox fuzzing, concolic execution, binary analysis, and large language models to systematically discover and repair vulnerabilities in real-world systems.
 I am a postdoctoral researcher at Arizona State University, working with Prof. Tiffany Bao.
-I obtained my Ph.D in Computer Science from University of California, Riverside in 2024, where I was advised by Prof. Heng Yin.
-[CV]
+I received my Ph.D. in Computer Science from the University of California, Riverside in 2024, advised by Prof. Heng Yin.

 Publications